-Felicity specialises in public law and human rights.
-She has particular expertise in representing young and vulnerable people through judicial review.
+Felicity Williams specialises in public law, court of protection and community care cases.
+She has particular expertise in representing young and vulnerable people in public law proceedings.

-Felicity is ranked for Civil Liberties and Human Rights in the Legal 500 2019.
+Felicity is ranked for Administrative Law & Human Rights in the Legal 500 2023.

-Felicity frequently acts in judicial review proceedings for individuals contesting the acts of public authorities.
-She has extensive experience of representing vulnerable adults and children.
-With established civil and criminal practices, she is strongly placed to represent those challenging their treatment in the community and in the criminal justice system.
-Recent public law work has included human rights, discrimination, prison law, community care, healthcare, police conduct and public protest issues.
+Felicity has established expertise in judicial review proceedings for individuals contesting the acts of public authorities.
+She has extensive experience in representing vulnerable adults and children.
+With a background in both civil and criminal litigation, she is strongly placed to represent those challenging their treatment in the community and in the criminal justice system.
+Recent public law work has included community care, deprivation of liberty, prison law, healthcare, human rights and public protest issues.

 Felicity is experienced in complex community care work.
 She often acts in cases seeking urgent accommodation and support under the Children Act 1989.
 She represents individuals in need of assessment, support and accommodation, including proceedings under the Care Act 2014, Equality Act 2010 and healthcare access.

 Felicity has frequently dealt with cases where responsibility for care is disputed between public bodies or unlawfully denied to an individual.